 Healthcare in Japan

 Japan boasts a first-class affordable health care system.
-There are no communicable diseases of significance and health hazards are few and far between.
+In general, there are no communicable diseases of significance and health hazards are few and far between.
 This is also due to Japan’s obsession with cleanliness.
 Tap water is safe to drink everywhere, and food hygiene standards are very high.

 Because cities like Tokyo or Osaka are extremely congested metropolis where millions have already touched everything you touch, the Japanese encourage their visitors to wash their hands with soap throughout the day as often as possible.

 For updates about advice regarding the ongoing Covid-19 outbreak, please check our page on whether it is safe to travel to Japan.